• Menu

 • Blog Posts

-Anthony Burgess owned a rather notable – and unplayable – piano.
-We shine a spotlight on its owner, entertainer and civil rights activist Josephine Baker.
+Anthony Burgess owned a rather notable piano.
+We shine a spotlight on its owner, the musician and film star Josephine Baker.

-Josephine Baker was well known as a cabaret performer and stage artist throughout the first half of the twentieth century.
-Born in St Louis in 1906, she went on to make her name on the Paris stage, dancing the Charleston and the Black Bottom.
+Josephine Baker (1906-1975) was well known as a cabaret performer and stage artist for much of the twentieth century.
+Born in St Louis, Missouri, in 1906, she went on to make her name on the Paris stage, dancing the Charleston and the Black Bottom.

 In Anthony Burgess, she had a true fan.
 He was delighted to acquire Baker’s Gaveau upright piano and he installed it in his study in Monaco.
 He claimed that his love of the piano was analogous to the affection he had developed towards the instrument of his trade: the typewriter.
 But unlike the portable and easily replaced typewriter, Josephine Baker’s piano was a magical object, even though it was no longer playable by the time Burgess owned it.